uchicago-cs/cmsc23300/website/project3_tips.rst

 to ``run-mininet`` is **10.0.2.2**.
 This is the IP that, from inside the VM, will allow you to connect to the host that is running the VM.

-Please note that, for this to work, your the Network settings for your VM (in VirtualBox) must indicate that "Adapter 1" is attached to **NAT**.
-If you change this value, it will likely prevent chirouter and mininet from being able to communicate.
+Please note that, for this to work, the Network settings for your VM (in VirtualBox) must indicate that "Adapter 1" is attached to **NAT**.
+This is the default value but, if you change this value, it will likely prevent chirouter and mininet from being able to communicate.